g4tsn/install-mmdvm-sh/INSTALL.md

 	Launch the script using the command

 	sudo sh mmdvm.sh

+	you will have several options to install or not answer y/n

+	the first option is for direct attached display always choose n for this option library missing

+	for dmr only installation choose y for mmdvmhost dmrgateway and dashboard

 	wait for the installation to end ....

-Config .ini file
+Config  This script allows you to final edit config files

-	Make sure you are always in the same direcory and open the file using the command
+	Make sure you are always in the same direcory /opt/install-mmdvm-sh/ and open the file using the command

 	sudo nano MMDVMConfig.sh

+	you can do this over and over to check config and edit anything you need but be sure to run the script once you edit something

+	check your config files look ok and change your callsign DMR id etc

+	once you check to the end Ctrl X will prompt you to save changes you made and open the next section

+	again check for any changes you want to make scroll to the end Ctrl X will prompt to save and the next section will open

+	if you have not configured a section because you did not install for example YSF  CTRL X at the end will take you straight to the next section

-	Once saved, run the script
+	Once saved all sections,  run the script

 	sudo bash MMDVMConfig.sh

+	Make sure you run above after any edit to copy the changes into place

+	This copies all the config files into their correct place in /etc/mmdvmhost/MMDVM.ini     for example

 Uninstall by command